o3de/o3de.org/content/docs/welcome-guide/key-concepts.md

 {{< image-width "/images/welcome-guide/directory-.o3de.png" "250" "The `.o3de` directory." >}}

-The `.o3de` directory contains the O3DE manifest and the default locations for third-party packages and user-created O3DE objects, such as Gems, projects, and templates. `.o3de` includes the following files and subdirectories:
+The `.o3de` directory contains the O3DE manifest, the default location for third-party packages, and other user-specific directories. `.o3de` includes the following files and subdirectories:

 - `/o3de_manifest.json`:
 - `/3rdParty`: The default directory for third-party libraries that are required to build some O3DE features.
-- `/Gems`: The default directory for user-created Gems.
-- `/Projects` The default directory for user-created projects.
-- `/Templates`: The default directory for user-created templates.

 ## Working with Gems